Represents a service that reports situational object-property relationships for markup extension evaluation.

 Get TargetProperty to read property metadata.

-Before attempting to use the service, make sure that the service itself is not nullptr when returned by the relevant service provider parameter you are using for context.
+Before attempting to use the service, make sure that the service itself is not null when returned by the relevant service provider parameter you are using for context.

 When using the service, it is particularly important not to modify the object referenced by the TargetObject property, or other objects referenced by that object.
 For WPF specifically, these changes could cause unexpected changes that would invalidate the WPF property system.